404rq/GTW-RPG/[resources]/GTWantispam/README.md

 Simple antispam tool to check all incoming commands, count them and block on overflow to prevent spam, it will also warn the affected player.
+GTWchat provides antispam for the chats which is why tis resource won't handle chat spam.

 ## Functions available